The Enchanted Pig: Gagauz people

+Central Europe

 Germany

 In a German variant from Silesia titled Der Brunnen ("The Fountain"), collected by literary historian Heinrich Pröhle and later republished by German folklorist Will-Erich Peuckert, a father sends his three daughters to fetch water from the well to cure him.
-The first two go tt the well and hear a voice telling them to stay by the voice's owner, and in exchange he will give them the water.
+The first two go to the well and hear a voice telling them to stay by the voice's owner, and in exchange he will give them the water.
 Out of fear, they rush back home.
 The third daughter, whom her father loves the most, goes to the well and agrees to the voice's proposal.
 Later, a hedgehog (German: Igel) comes to the girls' house and goes to sleep in the third sister's bed.
 The hedgehog takes off the animal skin, becomes a human prince and sleeps by the third sister's bedside.
 The elder girls take the animal skin and burn it.
 The next morning, the prince wakes up and, seeing that the skin is burnt, tells the third sister that she will only find him by wearing down an iron cane and a pair of iron shoes, then going to the Glass Mountain.
 He vanishes, and the girl goes after him.
 On her quest, she meets a Star, the Sun and the Moon, and gains three nuts from them.
 Finally, she reaches the Glass Mountain and climbs it, arriving at a castle.
 The girl takes up a job as a maidservant, in order to be closer to the prince, who is set to be married to the mistress of the castle.
 Each night, the girl cracks open a nut; a splendid dress comes out of it: the first, a dress shining like starlight; the second gleaming like moonlight, and the third bright as sunlight.
 The girl uses the three dresses to bribe the prince's bride for three nights in his room.
 The first two nights, she fails to wake him up, but on the third he wakes up.
 The girl and the prince marry, and he expels the second bride.